Chilamate Rainforest Eco Retreat & Sustainability

 Chilamate Rainforest Eco Retreat preserves over 69 acres of rainforest at the Retreat and their newly acquired Biological Station el Roble and they use solar power, rainwater catchments, natural lighting and air conditioning, and only biodegradable environmentally friendly cleaning, bathing and cosmetic products.
 The use of these practices maintains the area around the retreat appealing to wildlife, making it easy to spot many species of frogs, birds, and other animals during your stay!

-At Chilamate Rainforest Eco Retreat works we work actively in the community and strongly believe that the local community needs to perceive a benefit from the conservation project in order for it to be sustainable in the long term, and ideally, expand in their territory dedicated to conservation.
+Maybe most importantly for Chilamate Rainforest Eco Retreat is the work they do in the community; they strongly believe that the local community needs to perceive a benefit from the conservation project in order for it to be sustainable in the long term, and permit them to continue expanding the territory dedicated to conservation.

 You can help by supporting any of their community projects, purchasing locally made artwork available in the gift-shop, doing a tour with one of the neighbors, or even staying with a local family at a home stay!

 The easiest way to support the family run rainforest conservation and sustainable tourism project is by coming to stay here at the Retreat as a guest or using our tourism services!
 All proceeds from your visit allow for the Retreat to continue to work in pro of rainforest conservation in Chilamate, Sarapiqui and in pro of the local community!
 Thanks for your support!